ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

 The assembler supports an import and export system of identifiers.

-Identifiers are simply either labels, as described in the [Labels document](labels.md), or constants as described in the [Constants document](constants.md).
+Identifiers are simply either labels, as described in the [Labels document](labels.md), or the identifier part of an assignments as described in the [Assignments document](assignments.md).

 ## File Exports